What is Enhanced Due Diligence (EDD)?

 How Can Sanction Scanner Help?

-Sanction Scanner, a leading provider of AML/CFT compliance solutions, offers a powerful technology-driven approach to EDD that can greatly benefit firms and customer or client due diligence support.
+Sanction Scanner, a leading provider of AML/CFT compliance solutions, offers a powerful technology-driven approach to EDD that can greatly benefit firms and customers' or clients' due diligence support.

 By leveraging its advanced risk intelligence algorithms and comprehensive data sources, Sanction Scanner can help firms quickly identify high-risk customers and transactions that require additional scrutiny.
 This streamlines the EDD measures, improves the accuracy of risk assessments, and reduces the likelihood of potential compliance violations.